covid19cz/erouska-ios/README.md

 Exposure notifications work only with approved Ministry account.

-You can build using your own account when you delete `com.apple.developer.exposure-notification` entitlement from `BT-Tracking.entitlements` file and change code signing to your account.
+You can build using your own account when you delete `com.apple.developer.exposure-notification` entitlement from `BT-Tracking-Debug.entitlements` file and change code signing to your account.

 ### Dependencies